matplotlib/matplotlib/doc/users/next_whats_new/set_colors_ticks_and_ticklabels_rcparams.rst

-The color of ticks and tick labels can be set independently from rcParams
+The color of ticks and tick labels can be set independently using rcParams
 -------------------------------------------------------------------------

 The color of ticks and tick labels can now be set independently from the